davidcastells/py4hw/README.md

 When people see Python and HDL in the same sentence they automatically associate it with two ideas:

-1. This is an attempt to generate Verilog from Python code
+1. This is an attempt to generate Verilog from Python code with an HLS approach
 2. This will generate terribly inefficient Verilog

-The answer to both questions is **NO**. py4hw is **NOT** intended to be a python HLS tool.
+The answer to both questions is **NO**. py4hw is **NOT** [yet] intended to be a python HLS tool.
 It actually starts from a bottom-up approach modelling basic logic gates.
 In fact, you can generate Verilog code at a very fine-grain.

 ## Features ##